 The advisor agreement should make clear the state of jurisdiction in the event of a dispute.

-TEN Capital Group is proud to announce the launch of our Advisory Program which provides a roster of qualified advisors to assist in supporting your company in its growth plan.
+TEN Capital Network is proud to announce the launch of our Advisory Program which provides a roster of qualified advisors to assist in supporting your company in its growth plan.
 This includes increasing revenue traction, identifying the business model, and helping prepare the company for a fund raise.

 This program is only available to those enrolled in the TEN Capital funding program.